YozoraNoHoshi/Pokemon-Catcher/README.md

 ## Known Issues

-Hitting the back button after a redirect results in a blank page.
+* Hitting the back button after a redirect results in a blank page.
-The styling is nonexistent.
+* The styling is nonexistent.
-Checking a Pokedex entry while already on a Pokedex entry causes the new entry to not render properly.
+* Checking a Pokedex entry while already on a Pokedex entry causes the new entry to not render properly.
+* Viewing the Inventory renders MissingNo. rather than your actual items.

 ## To-Dos

-- ~~Improve home screen -> Some sort of landing page and UI rather than a random menu.~~
-- ~~Make the main menu live in a modal~~.
 - Store items in local storage as JWTs rather than raw JSON.
 - Make Pokedex live in a modal so you can view it during a battle.
 - Pokedex remembers previous searches globally, not just on the Pokedex page